-If you have the means, an all-cash offer is a great way to fast-track a deal.
+If you have the means, an all-cash offer is a great way to fast-track a deal and avoid the additional costs that come with a mortgage.
 A seller is more likely to accept your offer, and the success of the deal isn’t reliant on a lender’s OK following an appraisal.
 You’ll also own the home outright after the transaction with no mortgage to pay each month.

-Cash transactions make up a minority of home purchases: All but just 13% of recent homebuyers financed their purchase, according to the National Association of Realtors’ 2021 Profile of Home Buyers and Sellers.
+Cash transactions make up a minority of home purchases: 78% of homebuyers financed their purchase between July 2021 and June 2022, according to the National Association of Realtors’ 2022 Profile of Home Buyers and Sellers.